inclusive-design/snow-theme/README.md

 # About

-The BIG IDeA theme is created and maintained by the [FLOE Project](http://www.floeproject.org/).
+The SNOW theme is created and maintained by the [FLOE Project](http://www.floeproject.org/).